mitodl/ocw_oer_export/README.md

 ## File Output Directory

-The output files, whether in CSV or JSON format, are stored within the `output` directory relative to the current working directory from which the command is executed.
+The output files, whether in CSV or JSON format, are stored within the `private/output` directory relative to the current working directory from which the command is executed.

-Therefore, the above commands will generate `output/ocw_oer_export.csv` or `output/ocw_api_data.json` in the current working directory.
+Therefore, the above commands will generate `private/output/ocw_oer_export.csv` or `private/output/ocw_api_data.json` in the current working directory.

 If you want to change this, you will not only have to change the `output_path` in the function (`create_csv` or `create_json`) but also have to change the mapping in `docker-compose.yml`.